31 Interview Questions and Expert Tips on How to Answer Them

 What to note:

-Interviewers often ask this question to find out what other rival companies could be competing for expertise as well as how serious you may be in finding a job related to your field.
+Interviewers often ask this question to find out what rival companies could be competing for expertise and how serious you may be in finding a job related to your field.
 The most advisable way to approach this question is to let the interviewer know that you are applying to other companies as well that are similar to the field you are applying to.
-Mentioning that all these possible opportunities will enable you to showcase your various skills will be able to present you as someone that is looking for an opportunity that will utilize and value your skills showing your worth.
+Mentioning that all these possible opportunities will enable you to showcase your various skills will be able to present you as someone who is looking for an opportunity that will utilize and value your skills, showing your worth.

-Sample response: I am applying to various Human Resource firms that have a focus on recruitment .
-I believe these including your company will be able to help me grow as well as showcase the skills and expertise I have been able to get over the years.
+I am applying to various Human Resource firms that focus on recruitment.
+I believe these firms, including your company, will be able to help me grow and showcase the skills and expertise I have acquired over the years.

 15. Why are you leaving your job?